torbsd/torbsd.github.io/blog.md

 2. Create a non-privileged user for the buildbot, without any particular group outside of its own.

-3. On FreeBSD, install devel/build-bot.
+3. On FreeBSD and DragonFly BSD, install devel/buildbot-slave.
 On NetBSD, install devel/py27-buildbot-slave.
 On OpenBSD (and Bitrig) install devel/py-buildslave.

 4. As the non-privileged user, run this command: